LG G6 Australian Release Happening A Day Before Samsung Galaxy S8’s Launch?

-LG G6’s domestic release is set to happen in a few days and after that, the phone’s next target market seems to be Australia.
-Also, a day following the scheduled launch of LG’s 2017 flagship device in the land down under, Android smartphone fans can look forward to the grand unveiling of its highly-anticipated competitor – the Samsung Galaxy S8.
+LG G6’s domestic release is set to happen in a few days, and after that, the phone’s next target market seems to be Australia.
+Also, a day following the scheduled launch of LG’s 2017 flagship device in the land down under, Android smartphone fans can look forward to the grand unveiling of its highly-anticipated competitor: the Samsung Galaxy S8.

-LG has recently announced the official release date of the LG G6 in South Korea – March 10.
+LG has recently announced the official release date of the LG G6 in South Korea: March 10.
 Pre-orders are currently available in the country where customers can snatch incentives that are worth up to $390.
-Included in the LG G6 pre-order bonuses being offered by the tech giant are an LCD screen replacement warranty, original LG G6 housing case and various options for accessories.
-Moreover, they can opt for the TonePlus Bluetooth headphones, a Raleigh Keyboard 2 or a combination of a wireless mouse and Nescafe coffee machine, Android Headlines specified.
+Included in the LG G6 pre-order bonuses being offered by the tech giant are an LCD screen replacement warranty, original LG G6 housing case, and various options for accessories.
+Moreover, they can opt for the TonePlus Bluetooth headphones, a Raleigh Keyboard 2, or a combination of a wireless mouse and Nescafe coffee machine, Android Headlines specified.

-If Korean consumers can pre-order until March 9, those in Australia can officially get hold of the LG G6 upon its scheduled release date on March 28 via Telstra.
+If Korean consumers can pre-order until March 9, those in Australia can officially get ahold of the LG G6 upon its scheduled release date on March 28, via Telstra.
 Based on LG’s flagship release history, the Australian market usually receives the company’s flagship bearer later than other major regions.
 But surprisingly, LG G6 will be available in this country first before it lands in Europe and the United States.

-LG Electronics Australia’s Marketing Manager for Mobile, Bruce Leigh, announced the LG G6’s upcoming release, noting the following, as cited by Channel News.
+Bruce Leigh, LG Electronics Australia’s Marketing Manager for Mobile, announced the LG G6’s upcoming release, noting the following, as cited by Channel News.

 “We’re delighted to be bringing the LG G6 to Australia so soon.
 Australians are increasingly spending more time viewing content on their smartphones and the LG G6 has been designed with these types of consumer trends in mind, most notably providing a big screen that fits in one hand, so you can see more and hold less.”